Reconcyl/eso/foam/builtins.md

 ## `,@*`

-Push the entirety of the callee's call frame.
+Push the entirety of the caller's call frame.

 Usage:  → `call_stack.frames[1].copy()`